EPCCed/eidf-docs/docs/access/project.md

 Please use the pricing calcultor to itemise what services you require.

-The calcultor will price your projected usage.
+The calculator will price your projected usage.

-You can then use this costing in any grant appliction, or in a Purchase Order.
+You can then use this costing in any grant application, or in a Purchase Order.

 If you have funding secured, please proceed with your application